KPMP/orion-data/README.md

  3. Spring will generate a URL and print it to stdout (you may have to look in Kibana), grab it and open it in a browser.
  4. Authenticate.
  5. The redirect to localhost will probably fail, since you're not running the app locally.
 Copy this URL.
  6. Go into the spring container and do a wget on the pasted URL.
 This will create the credentials file and the app will start running.
+NOTE: if "localhost" doesn't work for this URL, try "127.0.0.1".

 # Build
 `./gradlew build docker`